jtomori/vfx_good_night_reading/README.md

 Curated collection of good reading about VFX and CG.
 Mostly TD-level stuff, but not too hardcore.

 Links are pointing to PDFs when available for free, or to [acm digital library](https://dl.acm.org/).
-Note that ACM Digital Library content is sometimes available for **free**, more info [here](https://www.siggraph.org//learn/conference-content).
-You can also find papers at [deepdyve](https://www.deepdyve.com/), where you can check free preview before buying them.
+Note that ACM Digital Library content is sometimes available for **free**, more info [here](https://www.siggraph.org/learn/conference-content).

 :information_source: Note that some links might break after some time.
 You can still check if they are indexed in [Wayback Machine](https://archive.org/web/) though.

+:information_source: Bournemouth links are mostly dead.
+You should be able to find the content here though: [new website](https://nccastaff.bournemouth.ac.uk/jmacey/MastersProject/).

 Feel free to improve/extend this library and contribute with your findings.
 Pull requests are welcome.